20+ step Shopify SEO checklist: roadmap to your store's high rankings

 Internal linking refers to the process of linking from one page of your website to another.
 There are two types of internal links:

-Contextual linking helps search engines to know related content on your website and its value.
+Contextual linking helps search engines see related content on your site and its importance.
 To put it simply, if a specific page is getting more links, search engines will deem it more important.

 Here’s an example of internal linking on the Forbes website: